-It’s easy to be put off the idea of cycling in traffic.
-Knowing these three basic safety tips can help you begin to cycle safely and confidently on the roads.
+It’s easy to be put off by the idea of cycling in traffic.
+Knowing some basic bike safety tips can help you begin to cycle safely and confidently on the roads.

 Positioning – DON’T get too close to the kerb or edge.
 Take a position slightly more out into the road so you are more visible to drivers and other road users, have a better position to see ahead yourself, and avoid any leaves and rubbish in the gutter.

 This positioning also means drivers do not have a narrow gap to pass you while there is oncoming traffic – you are safer if they wait until the road is clear to overtake wider.